Implement a result list

 Implementing the first action requires setting the filterField Search API parameter to @<filterField>, where <filterField> is the name of the field to use for grouping.
 Upon receiving this request, the Search API sends back a list of result items, where each item contains a childResults array of results which have the same <filterField> value.
 The childResults arrays are sorted using the sortCriteria, and their maximum length is filterFieldRange (the default value is 5).

 To implement the second action, you must provide additional parentField and childField parameters in your Search API request, where the parentField value must uniquely identify each item and the childField value is the value of the parent parentField.
-When the Search API sends back a list of result items, the items in the childResults arrays will also have a parentResult field, which can be used to resolve parent-child relationships within each folded query result (see Result Folding).
+When the Search API sends back a list of result items, the items in the childResults arrays will also have a parentResult field, which can be used to resolve parent-child relationships within each folded query result.

-The search API doesn’t necessarily return the result list in the logical parent-child ordering.
-You will likely need to write client-side logic to resolve the parent-child relationships within each folded query result, using one or both of the above properties.
+• The Search API doesn’t necessarily return the result list in the logical parent-child ordering.
+You’ll likely need to write client-side logic to resolve the parent-child relationships within each folded query result, using one or both of the preceding properties.

-When a new query is made in a search interface which supports folding:
+When a new query is made in a search interface that supports folding:

 1. Prepare a new query.
 Ensure that filterField, and potentially parentField, childField, and filterFieldRange, are set to the desired values.